hawkeyedatatsai/food-sales-predictions/README.md

 ![image](https://github.com/hawkeyedatatsai/food-sales-predictions/assets/126204698/a3d6e098-fe46-4621-9aec-914c36a82e7e)

-The Top 3 most important features from the tuned decision tree are
+The Top 3 most important features from the tuned decision tree are the same to coefficients.
+The model suggests that these three features are the ones that were used extensively and repeatedly during the training process.
+However, feature importance does not indicate directionality.

-- ITEM MRP
-- Outlet_Type_Supermarket Type3
-- Outlet_Type_Grocery Store

 ## Global Explanations